 Barbara Ward Children's Charity - grants to support charities and organisations helping children who are disadvantaged in some respect.
 Funded causes include educational projects, holidays, care and respite, health and wellbeing, sport, play and leisure.
 Grants may also be awarded to charities supporting adults with learning difficulties.
 Various amounts have been awarded over the years.
 Applications can be made at any time.

-Birkdale Trust for Hearing Impaired - financial support to children and young people up to their mid twenties who have a hearing impairment, and to organisations which provide help to them.
+Birkdale Trust for Hearing Impaired - financial support for children and young people up to their mid-20s who have a hearing impairment, and organisations providing help forthem.
 Individuals, groups, educational establishments and charities can apply.
 Funding available is not stated.
 Applications can be made at any time.

 Boshier Hinton Foundation - grants to improve the quality of life for people with disabilities, learning difficulties or sensory impairment and their families.
 Registered charities, charitable institutions providing facilities and advocacy for children and adults with special educational or other needs can apply.
 Funding amount available is not stated.
 Applications can be made at any time.